FAAM-146/cal-nc/README.rst

 In each calibration group there is a variable called ``APPLIES_TO`` which has an entry for each calibration time in the series that points to the applicable measurement data to which this calibration data has been or should be applied to.
 How this pointer is crafted at this stage is left to the individual as it may change instrument-to-instrument.
 It may be a data filename or it may be a string of applicable flight numbers for example.
 How a data file points to a particular calibration may also depend on the instrument and its particular calibration process.

+In each calibration group there is also an attribute called ``applied``.
+This is a boolean value that indicates if the calibration has already been applied to the data referred to in ``APPLIED_TO``.
+If ``applied == False`` then the user should apply the calibration provided in the calibration netCDF to the data that they are using.

 Traceability
 ^^^^^^^^^^^^
 Traceability of calibrations, calibration materials, and procedures is vital for user confidence in the data.
 The calibration netCDF has to hold this information within the file.
 This may include certificates provided by manufacturers or third party calibration facilities, descriptions of procedures or links to these that detail the methods used, and/or references to papers or textbooks that serve as the basis of the procedures [#fnote-graphics_inclusion]_.